erfanaminnezhadtech-create/Pong_Battle_Game/README.md

 ## 🔁 Game Over

-* وقتی یکی از بازیکنان به امتیاز ۷ برسد
-* نمایش برنده
+* Triggers when a player reaches 7 points
+* Displays the winner
-* دکمه **Play Again** برای شروع مجدد
+* **Play Again** button to restart the game

 ---

-## ✨ ایده‌هایی برای توسعه
+## ✨ Ideas for Improvement

-* اضافه‌کردن صدا (Sound Effects)
-* پشتیبانی از لمس (Touch) برای موبایل
-* حالت دو نفره (Multiplayer)
-* انتخاب درجه سختی
+* Add sound effects
+* Touch support for mobile
+* Two-player mode
+* Difficulty selection
-* بهبود UI و انیمیشن‌ها
+* Enhanced UI and animations

 ---

-## 📜 لایسنس
+## 📜 License

-این پروژه آزاد است و می‌توانید برای یادگیری، تمرین یا توسعه شخصی از آن استفاده کنید.
+This project is free to use for learning, practice, or personal development.

 ---

-### 👨‍💻 ساخته‌شده برای تمرین و آموزش Canvas و Game Logic

-اگر دوست داری، می‌تونم:

-* README رو انگلیسی کنم
-* نسخه حرفه‌ای‌تر بنویسم
-* یا بازی رو ارتقا بدم 😄
+### 👨‍💻 Made for learning and practicing Canvas and game logic